barra1212/pixelphoto/README.md

 `email.attach_file(“media/” + str(product.originalimage))`

-So my images (watermarked and high resolution) remain as they were in production in a top level media folder On successful transaction the high resolution image is sent as an attachment in individual emails to each customer.
+So my images (watermarked and high resolution) remain as they were in development in a top level media folder.
+On successful transaction the high resolution image is sent as an attachment in individual emails to each customer.

 This is something I must research and keep an eye on to see if there’s a solution to use files saves on AWS as attachments in an application email.